-We live in times that can be stressful and exhausting.
-Restorative yoga offers therapeutic tools to truly rest and restore energy.
+Restorative yoga offers therapeutic tools to truly rest and replenish energy in stressful and exhausting times.
 So much of the way that we regenerate, restore, replenish and reset is determined by the health and functionality of our nervous system and our respiratory system.
-These restorative poses access the “switch” to parasympathetic dominance, thus creating states of deep relaxation.
+The restorative poses access the “switch” to create states of deep relaxation for the body and mind.
 There are many health benefits in practicing deep relaxation: lower blood pressure and blood sugar levels, reduced insomnia, and improved digestion and fertility.

 >> Emphasis on energetic and physical alignment in the poses.